datacarpentry/astronomy-python/episodes/05-join.md

 one of the most important tools for working with databases: "joining" tables.

-In general, a "join" is an operation where you match up records from one table with records from another table using as a "key" a piece of information that is common to both tables, usually some kind of ID code.
+A "join" is an operation where you match up records from one table with records from another table using as a "key" a piece of information that is common to both tables, usually some kind of ID code.